-The 2011 holiday card collection, created by pediatric patients at Mattel Children's Hospital UCLA, is on sale now.
+The 2011 holiday card collection, created by pediatric patients at UCLA Mattel Children's Hospital, is on sale now.

 The hospital's holiday card art program strives to create opportunities for "kids to be kids" while hospitalized.
 Artists engage children at bedside to facilitate creative expression during lengthy hospitalizations.
 This creative collection features cards of the season created by young patients who share their interpretation of holiday celebrations.

 The collection of eleven cards also includes selections from celebrated wildlife photographer Howard Ruby, and Mattel, Inc. featuring a beautiful Holiday Barbie® Doll.

 The cards cost $20 for a set of 12.
 They are 5x7 inches and include white envelopes.
 A personalized message can be included.
 Shipping cost $5 per box or $12.50 for orders of three boxes.

 For more information and to see a video with actress Dakota Fanning talking about the holiday cards, please visit www.uclahealth.org/holidaycards.